jlobue10/ALLY_Nobara_stuff/README.md

 I highly recommend using this [repo's utility](https://github.com/Maclay74/steam-patch) so that the side buttons function like they would on the Steam Deck in a `gamescope-session` or big picture mode in desktop view.

+There is also a different way to get side button control using [HandyGCCS](https://github.com/ShadowBlip/HandyGCCS) and a modified version of [Decky PowerTools](https://github.com/hicder/PowerTools) for TDP control and adjustments.
+THis is the method that I'm currently using.

 If you experience crackling with the audio, the potential fix is to edit the `/usr/share/wireplumber/main.lua.d/50-alsa-config.lua` file line with `--["api.alsa.headroom"]` to be `--["api.alsa.headroom"] = 1024,` (installed with `install-audio-fix.sh`)

 ## **Installation (Updated for 6.5.1)**